tycui/tycui.github.io/index.md

 ---

 ## About Me
- I'm a first-year Ph.D.
-Candidate at [Probabilistic Machine Learning group](https://research.cs.aalto.fi/pml/), [Aalto University](http://www.aalto.fi/en/), working with Samuel Kaski and  Pekka Marttinen.
-I'm interested in Bayesian neural networks, Gaussian Processes, interpretable machine learning, computational Genomics, and many more things related to _Data Science_.
+ I'm a second-year Ph.D.
+Candidate at [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/) and [Machine Learning for Health (ML4H)](https://users.ics.aalto.fi/~pemartti/), [Aalto University](http://www.aalto.fi/en/), working with Samuel Kaski and Pekka Marttinen.
+I'm interested in Bayesian deep learning, Gaussian processes, interpretable machine learning, computational Genomics, and many more things related to _Data Science_.

 More about me [here](./more_about_me.html).

-## Preprints
+## Workshops
 1. Tianyu Cui, Pekka Marttinen, and Samuel Kaski.
-"Recovering Pairwise Interactions Using Neural Networks" _arXiv preprint arXiv:1901.08361_, 2019.
+"Recovering Pairwise Interactions Using Neural Networks" _NeurIPS Bayesian Deep Learning Workshop_, 2019.

 ## Publications
 1. Tianyu Cui, Francesco Caravelli, and Cozmin Ududec.
 "Correlations and clustering in wholesale electricity markets." _Physica A: Statistical Mechanics and its Applications_ 492 (2018): 1507-1522.